Modules | C++

 Cut

-The cut module provides high-level operations for splitting meshes along curves and performing boolean operations.
-It builds on the intersect module to compute intersection curves, then embeds these curves into the mesh topology by splitting faces and creating new connectivity.
-It additionally provides facilities for planar arrangements.
+The Cut module splits meshes and segments along intersection curves, performs boolean operations, and classifies regions.
+It builds on the Intersect module for computing intersections, then embeds these curves into mesh topology by splitting faces and creating new connectivity.
+All operations are geometrically and topologically exact.

 Include the module with: